Signature-based algorithms for Gr{\"o}bner bases over Tate algebras: Valuation over position over term

 We define $Q_\all$ as the set of all series that are popped from $Q$ on line~\ref{line:diff1} during the execution of Algorithm~\ref{algo:VaPoTe}.
-Since the algorithm terminates when $Q$ is empty, $Q_\all$ is also the set of all series that has been in $Q$ at some moment.
-For an integer $N$, we further define:
+Since the algorithm terminates when $Q$ is empty, $Q_\all$ is also the set of all series that have been in $Q$ at some moment.
+For an integer $N$, we define

+and similarly $Q_{N}$ and $Q_{\leq N}$.
 Let also $\tau_N$ be the first time we enter in the while loop on line~\ref{line:while} with $Q \subset \pi^N \KzX$.
 If this event never occurs, $\tau_N$ is defined as the time the algorithm exits the main while loop.
 We finally let $\GB_N$ be the value of the variable $\GB$ at the checkpoint $\tau_N$.

 \begin{lem} Between the checkpoints $\tau_N$ and $\tau_{N+1}$:

 (1)~the elements popped from $Q$ are exactly those of $Q_N$, and

 (2)~the ``reduction modulo $\pi^{N+1}$'' of the VaPoTe algorithm behaves like the G2V algorithm, with input polynomials $\rho(Q_N)$ and initial value of $\GB$ set to $\rho(\GB_N)$.